 - Occasionally it is closed.

-How To reach National Chiang Kai-shek Memorial Hall by Public Transport
+How to Reach National Chiang Kai-shek Memorial Hall

 - MRT: CKS Memorial Hall station Bus: Jhihnan Bus Stop

 - Fuda Shandong Zhengjiao Dawang – Chinese Chia Te Bakery – Chinese, local sweets

 Love this?
 Explore the entire list of places to visit in Taipei before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Taipei and book an accommodation of your choice.